 As we all have noticed, inflation is causing prices to skyrocket.
 Not all at once, but segment by segment we see prices climbing up to a 30% increase since the start of the year.
 It is clear that it’s now more important than ever to really think about your pricing strategy.
+As you know, an uncertain market can have a direct correlation to your ability in generating new leads for your business.
+That’s why communicating with your customers and following these steps is key in a great customer relationship and gaining new customers.

 Let’s say you are producing baby food, and your suppliers have increased their prices with 20%, does this mean that you should increase your prices to your customers with 20%?
 Seems fair perhaps, but this line of thinking is wrong.